microsoft/wildcat/examples/biggan/README.md

 # Image Generation with BigGAN Model

 This example folder recreates the BigGAN image generation experiment  of [WildCat: Near-Linear Attention in Theory and Practice](https://arxiv.org/abs/2602.10056).

+All scripts should be run from this directory.

 ## Prerequisites